CALL US TODAY: 201-988-1308

 A non-solicitation agreement is a contract, typically between an employer and an employee, that governs the employee’s right to solicit customers or employees of the business after they leave their current position.
 In most cases, the employee has to agree not to solicit customers for a certain duration of time after leaving their current job.

-Why Should You Hire Attorneys for Non-Solicitations?
+Why Should You Hire Attorneys For Non-Solicitations?

 The use of a non-solicitation agreement can be very beneficial to business owners.
 However, they have to be well-drafted and not overly restrictive to be useful.
 A qualified and experienced attorney can help to ensure that your non-solicitation agreement is effective.

-Common FAQs about Non-Solicitations
+Common FAQs About Non-Solicitations

 The purpose of a non-solicitation agreement is usually to protect the customer list of a company from being used by their competitors.
 These lists are very valuable to business owners as most of them would have invested a huge amount of time, energy and resources into establishing and building relationships with their customers.
 It would be very detrimental for the company if their hard-won customers were to be solicited by their competitors.